 - Add a heart-healthy focus.

 - Choose foods that are high in fiber and low in saturated fat, trans fat, and salt.
-That means fruits, vegetables, whole grains, and low-fat meats and dairy.
+That means vegetables, fruits, nuts, beans, lean meat, fish, and whole grains.

 - Limit salty, processed foods such as crackers, chips, cookies, and canned soups.

-- If you need food tips that are healthy for both your heart and your diabetes, work with a registered dietitian.
+- Work with a registered dietitian if you need food tips that are healthy for both your heart and your diabetes.

-Being active is good for your diabetes and for your heart.
+Being active is good for your diabetes and your heart.
 It helps manage your blood pressure, blood sugar, and cholesterol.
-And it plays a key part in controlling your weight.
-In turn, a healthy weight also helps control your diabetes and heart risk.
+And it can help you stay at a healthy weight.

 - Talk to your doctor before you start an exercise program.

 - Choose a way to be active that you enjoy.
 Walking is a good choice if you're just starting out or your time is limited.
-Resistance exercise also helps to improve your fitness level and improve your blood sugar control.
+Including resistance exercise helps to improve your fitness level and improve your blood sugar control.